Articles: Homeschool Stories and Discussion

 Is There a Higher Education Gap?

-The 2023 Cardus Education Survey revealed some uncomfortable disparities between different educational groups.
+The 2023 Cardus Education Survey revealed some disparities between different educational groups.
 Rates of bachelor’s degree attainment were found to be about 46% for non-homeschoolers, 45% for short-term homeschoolers, 27% for medium-term, and 29% for long-term.
 On the other hand, the rates of having only a high school diploma were 27%, 36%, 47% and 41% respectively.
 According to the authors’ analysis medium and long-term homeschoolers were less likely to pursue any kind of higher education, and all homeschoolers were more likely to have nothing above a high school diploma than non-homeschoolers.

 Do Homeschoolers Earn Less?